Artists in Residence bring Native cultural arts to the public

 Richard Gabriel

-Artist Richard Gabriel of Tijeras, New Mexico, will show visitors how he creates traditional Spanish Colonial tinwork during the Día de Muertos Community Celebration, a free admission event.
+Artist Richard Gabriel of Tijeras, New Mexico, will show visitors how he creates traditional Spanish Colonial tinwork during the Día de Muertos Community Celebration on Oct.
+26, a free admission event.

 Dante Biss-Grayson